lockss/lockss-rtd-manual/docs/installing/downloading.rst

          to run the LOCKSS Downloader script.

-         You can append to ``./lockss-downloader.sh`` all the same options that can be appended to the ``| sh -s -`` part of the Curl, HTTPie or Wget commands documented in this section, for instance :samp:`./lockss-downloader --download-dir={DIR}`; see :ref:`custom-lockss-installer-directory` or :ref:`custom-lockss-installer-directory` below.
+         You can append to ``./lockss-downloader.sh`` all the same options that can be appended to the ``| sh -s -`` part of the Curl or Wget commands documented in this section, for instance :samp:`./lockss-downloader --download-dir={DIR}`; see :ref:`custom-lockss-installer-directory` or :ref:`custom-lockss-installer-directory` below.

    .. dropdown:: Custom LOCKSS Installer Directory
       :name: custom-lockss-installer-directory